hyperledger/aries-rfcs/features/0809-w3c-data-integrity-credential-attachment/README.md

 ```

 - `algs_supported` - Required.
 List of strings indicating the Json Web Algorithms supported by the issuer for verifying the signed attachment.
 The list MUST contain at least one value.
 The values MUST be a valid algorithm identifier as defined in the [JSON Web Signature and Encryption Algorithms](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms) registry.
 - `did_methods_supported` - Required.
 List of strings indicating which did methods are supported by the issuer for binding the credential to the holder.
+The list MUST contain at least one value.
 Values should ONLY include the method identifier of the did method.
 Examples values include `key` or `web`.
 - `nonce` - Required.
 Nonce to be used in the request to prevent replay attacks of the signed attachment.

 ##### Binding Proof in Request